 Once the installation is complete you should be able to import the module as normal.

-In PyQtGraph all plots are created using the PlotWidget widget.
+In PyQtGraph, all plots are created using the PlotWidget widget.
 This widget provides a contained canvas on which plots of any type can be added and configured.
-Under the hood, this plot widget uses Qt native QGraphicsScene meaning it fast and efficient yet simple to integrate with the rest of your app.
+Under the hood, this plot widget uses Qt's native QGraphicsScene, meaning it is fast and efficient yet simple to integrate with the rest of our app.
 You can create a PlotWidget as for any other widget.

 The basic template app, with a single PlotWidget in a QMainWindow is shown below.